jepetko/ng-scope-aware/README.md

 ### directive with shared scope

-Directives with shared scope don't create any new scope.
-They operate on the properties of the present scope.
+Directives with `{scope : false}` don't create a new scope.
+They operate on the properties of the present (shared) scope.

 The used directive is configured as follows:
 ```js